-A less restrictive assumption is point independence, that the detections are only independent on the line i.e. at perpendicular distance zero.
+A less restrictive assumption than full independence is point independence, which assumes that detections are only independent on the transect centre line i.e. at perpendicular distance zero.

 Let's start by seeing if a simple point independence model is better than a simple full independence one.
 This requires that a distance sampling (DS) model is specified as well a MR model.
 Here we try a half-normal key function for the DS model.